webbertakken/PracticalNotes/Setup/DevTools/Docker.md

 ## Setting up Docker for Windows

 - Download and install Docker CE from the [official website](https://store.docker.com/editions/community/docker-ce-desktop-windows).
+- Open settings and;
+  - Share any drives that will be used to mount from.
-- Open settings and expose the daemon without TLS (if you understand the risks)
+  - Expose the daemon without TLS (if you understand the risks).
-    - _Exposing the daemon without TLS will open it up for bash in WSL_
+    - _Exposing the daemon without TLS is an easy way to open it up for bash in WSL._
   - Turn off experimental features until you need them
-    - _Experimental features produced problems with containers filesystems for me before_
+    - _Experimental features produced problems with containers filesystems for me before._

 ## Setting up Docker for Bash in Linux Subsystem for Windows
 ### Remove any old versions